How Do Instagram Hashtags Work? – All You Need to Know

 Display Purpose

-• You can search for one or more that are related and they are ordered according to their relevance and influence using different colors.
+• You can search for one or more related ones, and they are ordered by relevance and influence, with different colors indicating their influence.
 It allows you to copy and paste.

 • You can search the map for the most used ones in the geographical area you want to consult.

-• You can search for all the related hashtags by a term and it shows you it as a connected network where the colors determine the relevance and influence of the tag.
+• You can search for all related hashtags for a term, and they appear as a connected network, with colors indicating each tag’s relevance and influence.

 All Hashtags

-• With the Generator you will be able to copy and paste up to 30 tags based on a keyword.
-You have three search options (Top, Random or random and live or lived).
+• With the Generator, you will be able to copy and paste up to 30 tags based on a keyword.
+You have three search options (Top, Random, or Random and Live or Lived).

-• With Creator, it transforms the keywords you enter into tags ready to cut and paste in your publications.
+• With Creator, you can transform the keywords you enter into tags ready to cut and paste into your publications.

-• With Counter you can enter a text and it will count the number of hashtags that make it up.
+• With Counter, you can enter text, and it will count the number of hashtags in it.

-• With Analytics, you analyze and compare a tag based on its popularity with other general tags.
+• With Analytics, you analyze and compare a tag’s popularity against other general tags.

-On this website you will find, within its tools, a hashtag generator for Instagram that allows you to search by keyword, entering a photo or by URL.
+On this website, you will find a hashtag generator for Instagram in its tools that allows you to search by keyword, photo, or URL.

-Once you click on generate hashtags, the search is divided into three columns: frequent (frequent), average (average) and rare (uncommon).
+Once you click generate hashtags, the search results are divided into three columns: frequent (frequent), average (average), and rare (uncommon).

-You can copy and paste up to a maximum of 30 labels either by columns or choose them one by one as you think is best for your strategy.
+You can copy and paste up to 30 labels, either by column or one at a time, as you think best for your strategy.

 You can also click on any tag for which you want to know the level of difficulty that the tool estimates for that tag, the number of posts using it per day, and the total volume of posts for that tag.